 The first couple of years after diagnosis, I continued wearing regular shoes.
-They were generally good quality walking shoes that were supportive and fit well.
-I had been wearing that type of shoe for years as they have a larger toe box than other styles, and they suit me well.
-That worked for everyday wear.
+They were classic SAS shoes that I had worn for years.
+They were good quality walking shoes that were supportive and fit well.
+They had plenty of room and were available with the extra width for a comfortable fit.
+They worked well for casual shoes.

-However, for times when an athletic style wasn’t appropriate, I found I needed to try something different.
+However, for times when a casual or athletic style wasn’t appropriate, I found I needed to try something different.

 Ordering Diabetic Shoes for Women Online

-About a month ago, I finally tried a pair of shoes specifically designed for people with diabetes.
+About a month ago, I finally tried a pair of shoes specifically designed for diabetic feet.
 They don’t look like the “clunky” orthopedic shoes I wore as a child.
 And I successfully ordered them online.
 I can confidently say I will be doing this again.

 Ordering shoes online was not something I thought I could ever do.
 My routine was to visit six or more shoe stores to find something that fits.
 The style was never the top priority.
 So ordering online and having it work for me was a great time saver.

 I was looking for a general style of shoe—a Mary Jane in black, preferably with a strap that fastened close to the ankle.
 History tells me that this option or ties are the best choices for keeping my narrower heels snug in my wider shoes.